PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Overview of Our Approach

-Separating the formalization of a protocol and/or its properties into high- and low-levels is a common technique used to achieve adequate abstraction and refinement (see, e.g., \cite{DBLP:conf/sosp/HawblitzelHKLPR15,zhao2017refinement}): The high-level specification gives the simplest description of the system behavior, whereas the low-level specification -- closer to the implementation layer -- encodes a more fine-grained characterization of all possible executions of the protocol and the attacker.
-Although our verification of the security properties and the functional correctness is conducted on top of the low-level specification (as it requires specific protocol configurations and execution traces), the refinement relation between the high- and low-level perspectives can be used to establish the validity of more general properties w.r.t.\ the low-level specification by proving it only on the high-level abstraction.
+Separating a protocol’s formalization into high- and low-level specifications is a common strategy for abstraction and refinement (e.g., \cite{DBLP:conf/sosp/HawblitzelHKLPR15,zhao2017refinement}).
+The high-level specification $\spec_h$ provides a simple system behavior description, while the low-level specification $\spec_l$, closer to implementation, details all possible protocol executions and attacker interactions.
+We verify security properties and functional correctness using $\spec_l$, as it captures specific protocol configurations and execution traces. $\spec_h$ helps to gain confidence in the correctness of the system’s specification and its alignment with expectations.
+Its abstract, declarative nature reduces specification errors and facilitates their discovery.
+The refinement proof between $\spec_l$ and $\spec_h$ further extends that confidence to $\spec_l$.